Mike Holmgren

-Michael George Holmgren (born June 15, 1948) is a former American football coach and executive.
+Michael George Holmgren (born June 15, 1948) is an American former football coach and executive in the National Football League (NFL).
 He began his NFL career as a quarterbacks' coach and later as an offensive coordinator with the San Francisco 49ers, where they won Super Bowls XXIII and XXIV.
 He served as the head coach of the Green Bay Packers from 1992 to 1998, where he won Super Bowl XXXI, and of the Seattle Seahawks from 1999 to 2008.
 His last role in the NFL was as team president of the Cleveland Browns from 2010 to 2012.
 Prior to his career in the NFL, Holmgren coached football at the high school and collegiate levels.

 Holmgren is noted for his role in molding quarterbacks such as Steve Young, Brett Favre, and Matt Hasselbeck during his tenures in San Francisco, Green Bay, and Seattle, respectively.
 Joe Montana won his two MVP awards under the direction of Holmgren in 1989 and 1990.

-Under Holmgren's leadership and play-calling the Green Bay Packers were consistent winners and never had a losing season.
+Under Holmgren's leadership and play-calling, the Green Bay Packers were consistent winners and never had a losing season.
 He was considered one of the best coaches in the NFL by many fellow coaches and players.
-He led the Packers to their 12th league championship in Super Bowl XXXI, a 35-21 win over the New England Patriots; and also reached Super Bowl XXXII.
+He led the Packers to their 12th league championship in Super Bowl XXXI, a 35–21 win over the New England Patriots; and also reached Super Bowl XXXII.
 Under Holmgren the Seahawks also became a frequent playoff team, including five division titles and the franchise's first Super Bowl appearance in Super Bowl XL.
+In total, Holmgren won eight division titles as a head coach to go along with twelve playoff appearances, three NFC Championships and one Super Bowl.

 As president of the Cleveland Browns, Holmgren failed to improve the team, which had a record of 5–11 the season before his arrival, and 14–34 in his tenure.
 Despite Holmgren's reputation as a quarterback guru, the Browns fielded three different opening-day starters in his three years with the team.
-In the face of much criticism in the media, he was released by the Browns in November 2012.
+In the face of much criticism in the media and new ownership, he was released by the Browns in November 2012.

-As of 2021, Mike Holmgren works as a guest analyst for the NFL Super Bowl broadcast on Westwood One.
+He is a weekday daily guest throughout the football season on Seattle radio station Sports Radio KJR across various shows.
+As of 2021, Holmgren also works as a guest analyst for Super Bowl broadcasts on Westwood One.